plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 date: 2023-10-20
 ---

-# Kubectl Provider
+# kubectl Provider

-The Terraform Kubectl Provider enables the provisioning of Kubernetes clusters within the PSKE (Gardener) using, as already mentioned, Terraform.
+The Terraform kubectl Provider allows you to deploy Kubernetes clusters within the PSKE (Gardener) using Terraform.

-## Components and accesses required
+## Required components and accesses

-The following is required:

 - Access token to the PSKE (Gardener) dashboard
-- locally installed Terraform Client (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+- Locally installed Terraform Client (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-- the kubectl Terraform Provider, which is later installed independently by Terraform (https://github.com/gavinbunney/terraform-provider-kubectl)
+- The kubectl Terraform Provider, which will later be installed by Terraform (https://github.com/gavinbunney/terraform-provider-kubectl)

 ## Terraform preparation and provider setup